Collapse job details

 The Federal Affairs Department, which handles all federal legislation and regulatory issues for the Humane Society Legislative Fund (HSLF), is seeking interns (click to view expanded position description).
 Interns have the opportunity to hone research and writing skills, strengthen communication and networking skills, use skills to address real-world issues involving regulatory and legislative issues.

 This is a great option for law students, political science students, or anyone with a passion for making a difference in the lives of animals.

 Responsibilities and projects include:

-Priority consideration is given to those who can commit to 40 hours per week for 12 weeks.
-This internship is unpaid; however, we offer our interns a metro card to cover commuting costs and course credit can be arranged if applicable.”
+This internship is unpaid; however, course credit can be arranged.
 Interns must pass a criminal background check and sign a waiver and release of liability.
-The position is located in our Washington, D.C., office.
+The position is located in our Washington, D.C., offices.

 HSLF is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, age, sexual orientation, gender identity, national origin, disability, marital or parental status, veteran status and other legally protected characteristics.
 All EEO materials can be found at the U.S. Department of Labor.